- Course Modality Definitions

 We are committed to blessing others by providing timely, efficient, and Christ-centered service to all future and current students, as well as alumni, faculty, and the institute as a whole.

-Open registration for the spring semester begins November 6, 2023.
+Open registration for the summer semester begins February 26, 2024.
 For help viewing and enrolling in classes, see the "Registration Help" tab on the left side of this page.

 Spring 2024 Add/Drop Deadlines